georglauterbach/uncore/documentation/content/community/code_of_conduct.md

 ---
 tags:
+  - community
   - code of conduct
 ---

 # Code of Conduct

-**version 1.1**, 25 Nov 2021
+**version 1.2**, 09 Nov 2023

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Computing professionals' actions change the world.
+To act responsibly, they should reflect upon the wider impacts of their work, consistently supporting the public good.
+We as members, contributors, and leaders pledge to make participation in this community a professional and welcoming experience for everyone.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Responsibilities